Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Compare your options when sending money between India and the UK.
+Compare your options when sending money from India to the UK.

 In this guide, we compare a variety of different methods for sending money between India and the UK, helping you find the best value when transferring funds overseas.
 By using a dedicated online transfer service instead of sending the funds through your bank, you can save money on the cost of your transfer.